Danny Webb (American actor): Voice actor

-Hollywood films
+Actor in Hollywood films

 Dave Weber's comedic versatility was noticed by Columbia Pictures.
-In October 1938 Columbia signed him to star in 12 two-reel comedies.
-Columbia changed his professional name from Dave Weber to Danny Webb.
-The first short was A Star Is Shorn (1939), directed by Mack Sennett veteran Del Lord, with Webb as a hot-shot talent agent.
+In September 1938 Columbia signed him to star in 12 two-reel comedies.
+Columbia changed his professional name from Dave Weber to Danny Webb, and his first film was to be Behind the Eight Ball.
+The film was released as A Star Is Shorn (1939), directed by Mack Sennett veteran Del Lord, with Webb as a hot-shot talent agent.
 Webb's screen personality resembled that of 1950s star Bobby Van.
+Columnist Erskine Johnson reported, "When Jules White, the producer of the comedy shorts, saw Danny Webb on the screen for the first time, he said: 'That Danny Webb is terrific -- we'll ballyhoo him as another Eddie Buzzell.'"
+(Buzzell had appeared in Columbia shorts in the early 1930s before becoming a director.)

-The short-subject series was abruptly called off, however, after the one film.
+Danny Webb's short-subject series was abruptly called off, however, after the one film.
 Webb was transferred to Columbia's Community Sing series -- also directed by Del Lord that season -- where Webb made comic remarks between vocals by the King Sisters.
+While at Columbia he was scheduled to work with action star Jack Holt in Wreckage, (released as Flight into Nowhere), but Webb does not appear in the finished film.

-Webb then signed with industrial-film producer Wilding Pictures, where he worked on promotional films for Chrysler automobiles.
+Webb left Columbia for industrial-film producer Wilding Pictures, where he worked on promotional films for Chrysler automobiles, and then joined Warner Bros. as an actor.

+Return to voice work

 Webb returned to Columbia to provide voices for its animated cartoons, and continued to work behind the scenes in Hollywood, offering his trick voices in feature films like Universal's Sing Another Chorus and Hellzapoppin' (both 1941).

-Return to voice work

-In 1941, after Mel Blanc signed a contract with Leon Schlesinger in which he exclusively did voice work for Warner Bros., Webb became the first person to succeed Blanc as the voice of Woody Woodpecker for Walter Lantz Productions.
+Also in 1941, after Mel Blanc signed a contract with Leon Schlesinger in which he exclusively did voice work for Warner Bros., Webb became the first person to succeed Blanc as the voice of Woody Woodpecker for Walter Lantz Productions.
 He only partially voiced the character in Pantry Panic, which also contained a few spoken lines Blanc had recorded prior to leaving the Lantz studio, before Webb enlisted in the army and was succeeded by Kent Rogers (sources claiming that Ben Hardaway was the first person to succeed Blanc as Woody's voice are incorrect, as Hardaway would not voice the character until The Barber of Seville in 1944).

-Webb enlisted in the U.S. Army Signal Corps, worked his way up to staff sergeant, and ended up entertaining troops in North Africa.
-Dwight D. Eisenhower was sufficiently impressed by his technique to deem him as 'Comedy Commando', a tag which stuck around for several years after World War II had ended.
+Webb enlisted in the U.S. Army Signal Corps, worked his way up to staff sergeant, and entertained troops in North Africa.
+Dwight D. Eisenhower was sufficiently impressed by his technique to call him a "Comedy Commando", a tag which stuck for several years after World War II had ended.
 Webb later returned to radio, became the voice of Sad Sack, and hosted the quiz show "Guess Who" starting May 11, 1945, replacing Peter Donald.